beastrc/learn-web3_dapp/markdown/secret/DEPLOY_CONTRACT.md

 You could experience some issues with the availability of the network [**Click here to check the current status**](https://secretnodes.com/secret/chains/supernova-2)
 {% endhint %}

-Before, focusing on the deployment instructions, let's take a look at some important global variables:
+Before focusing on the deployment instructions, let's take a look at some important global variables:

 ```typescript
 const CONTRACT_PATH = './contracts/secret/contract.wasm';